MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D1
 * Add 15 companies to your Job Search Roadmap
+* If you haven't already, see App Academy's list of [Interview Questions][interview-questions].
+These questions have been collected from real interviews.

 NY only:
 * Continue pairboarding (don't forget to practice your personal pitch)